weefbellington/fo4-robco-auto-sort/README.md

 ### CreateSmartSortActivators

-This scripts are used to duplicate the containers in an .esm/.esp/.esm file into a Smart Sort activator.
+This scripts are used to duplicate the containers in an .esm/.esp/.esm file into an Auto Sort activator.
-It automatically attaches the correct scripts and adds properties to the object.
+It automatically sets the scripts and properties to the object.
-This script will also create Constructable Objects and FormLists, if appropriate.
+This script will also create Constructable Objects and FormLists for each object.

-If your mod has custom containers, you can run this on your mod plugin file to generate Smart Sort containers for them.

 ### AddSortingModuleConstructableObjects

-If you add a new Sorting Module, run this script on the record to generate a Constructable Object.
+If you add a new Sorting Card, run this script on the record to generate a Constructable Object for it.
-This object will be constructable through the RobCo vending machine.

 ## Build steps